Home

 Dyspareunia (painful sexual intercourse)

-Dyspareunia is a common symptom of Endometriosis.
-Pain may be felt during intercourse as well as up to 48 hours after sexual activity.
-It is often associated with endometriosis in the pouch of Douglas or adhesions in the pelvic cavity. (see glossary on home page)
+Dyspareunia is a very common problem with this disease.
+Pain may be felt during intercourse as well as up to 48 hours after sexual activity - for some women the pain can last even longer.
+It is often associated with implants in the pouch of Douglas or adhesion's in the pelvic cavity.
+For help with dealing with painful sex read this article HERE

 Fatigue